Walkthrough

 A different folder lets you point Claude at the real project

-- You already have a folder on your computer, so you do not need Claude to create a new one just to begin.
+You already have a folder on your computer, so you do not need Claude to create a new one.
+Choose `Choose a different folder` from the project menu. macOS opens the folder picker.

-- `Create new project` is useful when you want Claude to make a new folder.
+Tip: `Create new project` is useful when you want Claude to make a new folder.
 Pick `Choose a different folder` when the folder already exists.

 - 3